What Creates An Enforceable Contract?

 An offer is the tentative promise that begins contractual negotiations.
 It is when one party to a contract initiates and indicates a desire to enter into a relationship with another party.
 An offer may be made in writing, spoken words, or simply by conduct (such as a man who waves to hail a taxi cab is making an offer to procure transportation services).
 It is also interesting to note that merely extending an invitation to enter into a contract fails to amount to an offer.
 A store publishing a catalogue of products with prices is inviting offers to buy rather than making an offer to sell.
 This view of what amounts to an offer is necessary to prevent a retailer from being at risk of 'breach of contract' should too many people wish to purchase products that may in limited supply.

 When an offer is made, acceptance of the offer generally requires positive conduct meaning that the acceptance is deemed only to have occurred when the accepting party acts in some way or form that confirms acceptance.
 The offering party must avoid making an offer that requires the other party to reject the offer or be bound; however, an exception does exist where the parties have an established relationship with an agreement that silence following an offer shall be deemed as acceptance.

 Consideration as an element to a legally binding contract is without the same meaning as the word consideration in common language.
-While 'giving thought' (common language meaning of consideration) is prudent in contractual negotiations, the word 'consideration' as it applies to contract law means the existence of a value for value exchange between the parties to a contract.
+While giving careful thought, being the common language meaning of the word consideration, is prudent in contractual negotiations, the word consideration as it applies to contract law means the existence of a value for value exchange between the parties to a contract.
 The value exchanged may be tangible such as goods for money, or intangible such as a service for service.
 Even a promise may be valid consideration such as the promise of an insurance company to provide financial protection against the possibility of a future peril.

 4. Intention, ad idem (meeting of the minds)